|Global USA||(251) 460-6283|

 The ELC offers both credit bearing and non-credit classes.

 ESL 015 and ESL 016 are offered during the fall and spring semesters.
 Enrollment in these courses is limited to University students.
-Placement in ESL 015 and 016 is based on English proficiency.
-Students may be placed in ESL 015 or 016 based on IELTS/TOEFL sub scores.
+Students are placed in ESL 015 or 016 based on IELTS/TOEFL sub scores.
 All required ESL courses must be completed with a grade of “C” or higher BEFORE the student may register for EH 101 or 102.
 Students are given one year from the time of initial enrollment in the University to satisfy this requirement.
 ESL courses WILL NOT be substituted for EH 101 or 102 requirements.
 Credits earned in the English Language Center will not be accepted toward degree requirements within the University.
 However, ESL course may be counted as part of the 12-hour course load required of F-1 students and may be taken as electives by students wishing to improve their proficiency in English with the permission of the ELC Director.

 |The English Language Center ESL professionals:|

 |Lead Composition Teacher||Mr. Mark Basque, M.A.|

 |Lead Oral Skills and Reading Teacher||Ms. Sandra Wingate, M.A.|